Human wave attack: Soviet Red Army

 There were elements of human waves being utilized in the Russian Civil War recounted by American soldiers in Russia supporting the White Army.

 In the Winter War of 1939–1940 the Soviet Red Army used human wave charges repeatedly against fortified Finnish positions, allowing the enemy machine gunners to mow them down, a tactic described as "incomprehensible fatalism" by the Finnish commander Mannerheim.
 This led to massive losses on the Soviet side and contributed to why the clearly weaker Finnish forces (both in manpower and armament) were able to temporarily resist the Soviet attacks on the Karelian Isthmus.
 Soviet attacks in other sectors were successfully halted by the Finns.

+The Soviet Red Army used human wave attacks in the Battle of Leningrad.

 Richard Overy in his book, The Oxford History of World War II, talks about the eventual technological advancement of Soviet spearhead forces, becoming as effective as German forces, however he still acknowledges that elements of "unthinkable self-sacrifice, 'human wave' tactics, and draconian punishment" existed.